 Amsterdam is a good city to bring your children.
 There are many things to do in Amsterdam with kids.
-The centre of the city is a busy area that is not suited for children, but a boat ride with pancakes, a walk along the canals with a stopover at the cat shelter on a houseboat or a visit to the marionette theatre on a rainy afternoon will be great ideas for things to with kids in Amsterdam.
+The center of the city is a busy area that is not suited for children, but a boat ride with pancakes, a walk along the canals with a stopover at the cat shelter on a houseboat or a visit to the marionette theatre on a rainy afternoon will be great ideas for things to with kids in Amsterdam.

 Here are 10 things to do in Amsterdam with kids